Applying to undergraduate programs

 A test of English proficiency may also be required.

-Newly admitted applicants may apply to receive credit for university-level courses completed at a recognized institution, subject to Concordia University policy (see 13.3.3- 13.3.5.).
+Newly admitted applicants may apply to receive credit for university-level courses completed at a recognized post-secondary institution, subject to Concordia University policy (see 13.3.3- 13.3.5.).
 For students admitted to the Bachelor of Engineering, both the post-secondary institution and the specific program must be accredited either by CEAB, ABET or Washington Accord to obtain credit for many courses.
 Not meeting this condition will limit the number of transfer credits and/or exemptions that can be awarded (excluding the math and science prerequisites).